g3cps/full-stack-challenge/client/README.md

 For the sake of this challenge, a `.env` will be included already.

 After everything is installed and environment file is setup, run `npm start` to start the backend API.
+Note: On windows machine you may see error `'.' is not recognized as an internal or external command,`.
+In this case instead of running `npm start`, run `./node_modules/nodemon/bin/nodemon.js src/app.js` directly instead.
+Then everything should work

 Run `npm run seed` to seed a some users.